MrThygesen/TEA/README.md

 - ⭐ Star the repo to stay updated
 - 🐛 Report issues and request features
-- 💬 Join the discussion on [Discord/Telegram link] *(Add your community link)*
+- 💬 Join the discussion and organize meetings through our telegram channel (soon coming)
 - 👩‍💻 Submit pull requests or contact us to contribute
+- ⭐ business inquiries or investor discussions, contact: mt@defineers.com or connect on linkedin.com/in/mortenthygesens/

 ---